xcjs/musebot/docs/Musebot.md

 2. If you wish to run Musebot as a system service, there are several
    recommendations:

-   * Add musebot to a Docker container.
+   * Add Musebot to a Docker container.
    * Or create a systemd service for Musebot.

    Additional runtime options may be provided at a later date.